aya-saad/aya-saad.github.io/index.md

 [J.1]	Saad, A., Gervet, C., and Abdennadher, S. 2010.
 Constraint Reasoning with Uncertain Data Using CDF-Intervals.
 International Conference on the Integration of AI and OR Techniques in Constraint Programming, CPAIOR 2010, 292–306, Springer Verlag. https://doi.org/10.1007/978-3-642-13520-0_32, 2010.

 #### Conference Publications
+[C.16]	Saad, A., Su, B., Bjørnson, F.O., A Web-Based Platform for Efficient and Robust Simulation of Aquaculture Systems using Integrated Intelligent Agents.
+The 27th International Conference on Knowledge-Based and Intelligent Information and Engineering Systems (KES 2023), 2023-09-06- 2023-09-8, Athens, Greece.
+Procedia Computer Science.

+[C.15]	Saad, A., Jakobsen, S., Bondø, M., Mulelid, M., Kelasidi, E., StereoYolo+DeepSORT: A Framework to  Track Fish from Underwater Stereo Camera in Situ.
+Proceedings of SPIE, The 16th International Conference on Machine Vision (ICMV), 2023-11-15 - 2023-11-18, Yerevan, Armenia.

 [C.14]	Saad, A., Nissen, O., Eilertsen, E., Bjørnson, F.O., Hagtun, T., Aspaas, O., Baikas, A., Ohrem, S., Towards Improved Visualization and Optimization of Aquaculture Production Process.
 The 26th International Conference on Knowledge-Based and Intelligent Information and Engineering Systems (KES 2022), 2022-09-07- 2022-09-9, Verona, Italy.
 Procedia Computer Science, Elsevier 207 (2022), pp. 3439-3448. https://doi.org/10.1016/j.procs.2022.09.531

 [C.13]	Saad, S., Håkansson, A., RAMARL: Robustness Analysis with Multi-Agent Reinforcement Learning - Robust Reasoning in Autonomous Cyber-Physical Systems.
 The 26th International Conference on Knowledge-Based and Intelligent Information and Engineering Systems (KES 2022), 2022-09-07- 2022-09-9, Verona, Italy.
 Procedia Computer Science, Elsevier 207 (2022), pp. 3662-3671. https://doi.org/10.1016/j.procs.2022.09.426